Aliases for FXYD3 Gene

 GeneCards Summary for FXYD3 Gene

 FXYD3 (FXYD Domain Containing Ion Transport Regulator 3) is a Protein Coding gene.
-Among its related pathways are Cardiac conduction and Ion channel transport.
+Among its related pathways are Cardiac conduction and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 Gene Ontology (GO) annotations related to this gene include ion channel activity and ATPase binding.
 An important paralog of this gene is FXYD4.

 UniProtKB/Swiss-Prot for FXYD3 Gene